 New Balance is a protagonist of making shoes in multiple width options to suit the needs of people with all types of foot measurements.
 The brand has been known for doubling its models in wide widths ever since the 1960s.
 Today, buyers can choose New Balance walking shoes in narrow, standard, wide, and extra wide width variations.

-Choosing the right pair of New Balance walking shoes
+Choosing the right New Balance walking shoes for men and women

 First off, consider the type of conditions to which you’ll be exposing your future New Balance walking shoes.
 If it is an urban environment with concrete pavements and mild climate, then you can opt for a trainer with a regular rubber outsole and a leather or mesh upper.
 But if you are planning to enjoy your walking sessions on a more demanding terrain, like rocky trails or unpredictable forest paths, then you will be better off with New Balance trail walking shoes.
 They have a sturdier construction with tough platforms and heavy-duty upper materials with water-resistant features.
 This type of shoes is similar in design to hiking footwear.